Rubia tinctorum

 -

-Common madder is a herbaceous perennial in the coffee family (Rubiaceae) native to Eurasia.
+Common madder is an evergreen climbing perennial in the coffee family (Rubiaceae) native to Eurasia.
+The roots have been used since ancient times as a red dye.

 - See this plant in the following landscape: